fboender/scriptform/doc/MANUAL.md

 ### <a name="field_types_select">Select</a>

+The `select` field presents the user with a dropdown list from which they can pick a value.

+The `select` field type supports the following additional options:

+- **`options`**: A list of available options from which the user can choose.
+  Each item in the list is itself a list of two values: the value and the title.

+For example

+    ...
+    "fields": [
+        {
+          "name": "source_sql",
+          "title": "Load which kind of database?",
+          "type": "select",
+          "options": [
+            ["empty", "Empty database"],
+            ["dev", "Development test database"],
+            ["ua", "Acceptance database"]
+          ]
+        }
+    ]
+    ...

 ### <a name="field_types_text">Text</a>

 The `text` field presents the user with a field in which they can enter